rickchung/rickchung.github.io/about.markdown

 - **Chung, C.Y.**.
 (2020).
 Using Augmented Reality to Support Collaborative Problem-Solving in Computer Debugging Practice.
 Proceedings of the 51st ACM Technical Symposium on Computer Science Education (SIGCSE), 1426–1426.
 [DOI](https://doi.org/10.1145/3328778.3372693)
 - **Chung, C.Y.**.
 (2019).
 Exploring Persistence and Regularity Behavioral Analytics in Online Self-Assessments.
 Proceedings of the 9th Learning Analytics and Knowledge: Companion.
-- **Chung, C.Y.**., & Hsiao, I.H.
+- **Chung, C.Y.**. & Hsiao, I.H.
 (2019).
 An Exploratory Study of Augmented Embodiment for Computational Thinking.
 Proceedings of the 24th International Conference on Intelligent User Interfaces: Companion, 37–38.
 [DOI](https://doi.org/10.1145/3308557.3308676)

 # Work Submitted